cvanstey/Food_Access_NJ/README.md

 | USDA FARA (tract-level) | 2,002 rows × 12 cols |
 | USDA FARA (ZIP-aggregated) | 691 rows × 12 cols |

-Exit code `0` indicates a clean run with no validation errors.

 The script ends with an **out-of-state ZIP trace** — a diagnostic check confirming that border ZCTAs which geometrically touch NJ counties (e.g. `19153` in Philadelphia, `10977` in Spring Valley, NY) are correctly filtered out before reaching the final ZIP-level datasets.
 Seeing these ZIPs in early-stage debug output is expected; seeing them in final aggregated files would indicate a bug.

 ---